mdeniz/marcus_bikes/README.md

     # Year of creation
     t.integer :year

-    # Is this product in the catalog? disabled product aren't visible on the catalog's UI
+    # Is this product in the catalog?
+Disabled products aren't visible on the catalog's UI
     t.boolean :enabled, default: false

     # To temporarily disable the product